OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Initial Setup

 You could set up and use the `fsurf` workflow on your laptop (desktop) or on the OSG Connect login node.
-Weather you run `fsurf` from laptop or from OSG Connect submit node, your actual freesurfer jobs are executed on remote OSG machines.
+Weather you run `fsurf` from laptop or from OSG Connect submit node, your actual `FreeSurfer` jobs are executed on remote OSG machines.

 ###  Setup on OSG Connect submit node